Geoalert/mapflow-docs-en/source/faq.rst

 **Can I choose another satellite mosaic?**

     Yes, the user has the ability to set his own XYZ or TMS layers.
 To use Google or some other services you should beware of their terms of use.
 Under the Mapflow commercial plans, we provide commercial providers access, a services that provide basemaps and imagery updates.
-We are continuosly working on adding more commercial providers.
+We are continuously working on adding more commercial providers.

 **Can I upload my own images for processing?**